IBM/MFP-Auth-LDAP/TROUBLESHOOTING.md

 ## Problems with production version of the app on Android

+Please refer to Troubleshooting guide of the base pattern for more known issues - https://github.com/IBM/Ionic-MFP-App/blob/master/TROUBLESHOOTING.md

 1) Problem:

 If you are using android studio to build the app and on windows, you may face the following issue "Error: Failed to crunch file "C:\CodePattern\LDAP-pattern\IonicMobileApp\pl...."